I am an Islamic religious scholar and an online Quran tutor holding a Masters degree in Islamic jurisprudence.

 Quran’s Teachings on Terrorism

 Extremists often refer to verses 39-41 of Surah Al-Haj of the Quran to support their view.
 In these verses, Allah grants permission to fight.
 However, a comprehensive study of the Quran reveals that this permission was granted only in self-defense.
-According to Islamic scholars at learn read Quran, a pioneering online Quran institute, this permission is in place to defend not only Muslims but Christians, Hindus, Jews and people of all other faiths from all acts of terror.
+According to Islamic scholars, this permission is in place to defend not only Muslims but Christians, Hindus, Jews and people of all other faiths from all acts of terror.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.